skinkade/fsharpforyou.github.io/fsharpforyou/chapters/learning_the_language/collections/maps.md

 printfn "%A" map2 // [(1, "Hello, World"); (2, "Hello, World")]
 ```

-You can also construct a map from a sequence or list of key value pairs.
+You can also construct a map from a sequence or list of key-value pairs.

 ```fsharp
 let mapFromSequence =